scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 These data are periodically gathered from OMNI using the Python Elasticsearch API and converted to Parquet.
-Reduced data products are stored in new Parquet files, again using direct GPU I/O in Dask-cuDF or cuDF.
+Reduced data products are stored in new Parquet files, again using direct GPU I/O.

-As prototype analysis code in notebooks evolves into something resembling a production analysis pipeline, data scientists face the choice of whether to convert their notebooks into scripts or try to push the notebook concept to serve as a production tool.
+As prototype analysis code in notebooks evolves into something resembling a production analysis pipeline, data scientists face the choice of whether to convert their notebooks into scripts or try to stretch their notebook to serve as a production tool.
 The latter approach has the appeal that production notebooks can be re-run interactively when needed with all the familiar Jupyter notebook benefits.
 We decided to experiment with using